liamfrazer/obsidian/Software Engineer Notes/2. Reference Notes/React/NPX.md

 # NPX

-* Directly installs all the required files and then executes it immediatly
+* Directly installs all the required files and then executes it immediately
+* NPX downloads the latest package, then removes it
+* Environment isn't clogged up
 *